AppImageCommunity/pkg2appimage/README.md

 # AppImages [![Build Status](https://travis-ci.org/probonopd/AppImages.svg)](https://travis-ci.org/probonopd/AppImages)

 This repository contains some recipes to generate AppImages (portable Linux apps) using [AppImageKit](https://github.com/probonopd/appimagekit).
+It also contains dockerfiles that can be used to create containers in which the recipes can run.
+Finally, everything is tied together using travis-ci which uses Docker containers created by the dockerfiles from this repository to generate AppImages using the recipes from this repository.
+The result are AppImages can run on most modern desktop Linux distributions.

 See the [Releases](https://github.com/probonopd/AppImages/releases) tab for downloads.

-(Note that the build products might be newer than the revision shown there.)
+This repository is intended to showcase the [AppImage](http://appimage.org) format and [AppImageKit](https://github.com/probonopd/AppImageKit) software used to create AppImages.
+Upstream projects are encouraged to use this showcase to produce their own __upstream packaging__ AppImages, as some projects (like [Subsurface](https://subsurface-divelog.org) already do).

 ## Motivation